-A native East Tennessean, he began his professional career following graduation from the University of Tennessee in 1972 working on the staff of Knoxville Mayor Kyle Testerman and afterwards he worked as Vice President at the Bank of Maryville.
+A native East Tennessean, Darrell began his professional career following graduation from the University of Tennessee in 1972 working on the staff of Knoxville Mayor Kyle Testerman and afterwards as Vice President at the Bank of Maryville.

 With the election of fellow Blount Countian Lamar Alexander as Tennessee’s Governor in 1978, Darrell joined the new administration as Deputy Commissioner of Human Services and then as Deputy Commissioner of Transportation.
 At the age of thirty-one, he became the youngest member of the Alexander cabinet with his appointment as Commissioner of Personnel.

-Following his state service, Darrell became Chief Executive Officer of the Greater Knoxville Chamber of Commerce in 1984, where he is credited with providing the leadership to form Tennessee’s first regional economic development effort, then known as Tennessee’s Resource Valley, and also starting the state’s second community leadership program, Leadership Knoxville.
+Following his state service, Darrell became CEO of the Greater Knoxville Chamber of Commerce in 1984, where he is credited with providing the leadership to form Tennessee’s first regional economic development effort, then known as Tennessee’s Resource Valley, and also starting the state’s second community leadership program, Leadership Knoxville.

 Among many community honors, Darrell is a life member of the Florence Crittenton Agency of Knoxville, received the Southeast U.S. Volunteer of Year Award of the Child Welfare League of America, and was awarded the Maryville College Distinguished Service Award for his many contributions as a long-time MC Board member.

 He is a former Vice President of the Tennessee Business Roundtable and past Vice Chairman of the Tennessee Independent College and Universities Association.
 He is also Past Chairman of the United Way of Greater Knoxville and the United Way of Roane County.